lunelson/sass-list-maps/README.md

 *Some Sass hash.*

 **Update: You can test-drive these functions at [Sassmeister](http://sassmeister.com/).
-Just set the compiler to Sass 3.2.x or libsass, and include the "Sass List–Maps" library.
+Just set the compiler to Sass 3.2.x or libsass, and include the "Sass List–Maps" library, or try this [pre-loaded gist](http://sassmeister.com/gist/8645654).
 You can also now install them locally as a Bower pkg or a Compass gem:**

 ```sh
 # installation with bower